ulb-sachsen-anhalt/digital-derivans/README.md

 ## Features

-Create JPG or PDF from TIF or JPG with optional Footer appended and custom constraints on compression rate and max sizes.
+Create JPEG or PDF from TIFF or JPEG with optional Footer appended and custom constraints on compression rate and max sizes.
 For details see [configuration section](#configuration).